wpilibsuite/wpilib-docs/source/docs/zero-to-robot/step-3/imaging-your-systemcore.rst

 .. image:: images/imaging-systemcore/llupdate.png
     :alt: Image of the LimelightVision Systemcore Release Page with the ``.llupdate`` file download link indicated by with a yellow box.

-.. note:: Make sure to download an update for the correct Systemcore unit.
+.. note:: Make sure to download the alpha or beta update for the your Systemcore unit.
 If your Systemcore came unlabled, download the ``.llupdate`` file for an alpha unit, otherwise download the ``.llupdate`` for a beta unit.

 ## Step 2: Connect to Systemcore